GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 ---
-title: Richer offline experiences with periodic background sync
+title: Richer offline experiences with the Periodic Background Sync API
 subhead:
-  Sync your app's data in the background for a more native-like experience.
+  Sync your web app's data in the background for a more native-like experience
 authors:
   - jeffposnick
   - joemedley
-date: 2019-11-08
+date: 2019-11-10
-updated: 2019-11-08
 hero: hero.jpg
 alt: Colorful airplanes flying in sync
 origin_trial: